Elenalalala/web_scraping_hackathon/README.md

 - Pick a second stock that is within the same industry as the first stock.
 - Understand the key metrics that are being used by professional investors for the industry and compare between stocks
 - Pick additional stocks as desired, or remove stocks as required.

+## how to run the code locally.

+After git cloning this repository, complete the following steps:

+Front-end
+1. Access the front-end folder in a new terminal window
+2. Download all dependencies with "npm install"
+3. Run the application with "npm start"
+4. A localhost page would appear on your default browser

+Back-end
+1. Access the back-end folder in a new, separate terminal window
+2. Download all dependencies with "npm install"
+3. Run the application with "node server.js"
+4. If successful, the message "Connected to MongoDB" would appear

+Web-scraper
+1. Access the back-end folder in a new, separate terminal window
+2. Download all dependencies with "npm install"
+3. Run the application with "node scrapers.js"